cory-weller/wmata/README.md

 API calls are intentionally slowed to avoid caps implemented by WMATA.

-Output table file names are in the format of `<starting station>.tsv`, with spaces or `/` characters replaced with `-`.
+Individual station file names are in the format of `<starting station>.tsv`, with spaces or `/` characters replaced with `-`.
 For example, running the script with `'Woodley Park-Zoo/Adams Morgan'` saves `Woodley-Park-Zoo-Adams-Morgan.tsv`

 ```bash
 # Get info for a single station